 “It is all becoming more transparent, more dynamic, he explains.
 “These antagonistic contradictions between political agendas in the U.S. and Puerto Rico are growing.”

-Lebrón, now legendary in the history of Puerto Rico’s resistance, allegedly yelled during her arrest, “I did not come to kill anyone, I came to die for Puerto Rico!”.
+Lebrón, now legendary in the history of Puerto Rico’s resistance, yelled during her arrest, “I did not come to kill anyone, I came to die for Puerto Rico!”.

 “But that’s the way they do the news on TV,” he says, referencing the media’s historical illustration of Puerto Rico’s resistance as “unhinged” — a radical threat to the American public.
 “A group of Puerto Rican lunatics attacked the Congress”.